Cyryl-Tokarczyk/group-project-frontend/README.md

 ## To fix

-Unable to pick an action card after a reaction card has been chosen in the prevoius turn
+Unable to pick an action card after a reaction card has been chosen in the previous turn Strange color changes with the ready button
+Storing cards from the shop in local storage (?)